dart-lang/web/README.md

 ## What's this?

 This package exposes browser APIs.
 It's generated from the Web IDL definitions and uses recent Dart language features for zero-overhead bindings.

 This package is intended to replace [`dart:html`](https://api.dart.dev/stable/dart-html/dart-html-library.html) and similar Dart SDK libraries.
-The package will support access to browser APIs from Dart code compiled to either JavaScript or WebAssembly.
+It will support access to browser APIs from Dart code compiled to either JavaScript or WebAssembly.

 ## Status

 The APIs in this package are still fairly provisional and could change rapidly.
-We'll continue to use semver as we evolve the APIs.
+We'll continue to use [semantic versioning](https://semver.org/) as we evolve the APIs.

 ## Usage